London, New York mayors urge cities to divest from fossil fuels

 Archbishop Desmond Tutu, of South Africa, and former U.S. Vice President Al Gore also reiterated their support for divestment at a meeting in Cape Town on Tuesday.

-“Any organisation committed to operating responsibly in this new decade has a moral imperative to stop participating in financing the destruction of human civilization’s future,” they said in a statement.
+“Any organization committed to operating responsibly in this new decade has a moral imperative to stop participating in financing the destruction of human civilization’s future,” they said in a statement.

-London reduced the share of fossil fuel holdings in its pension funds to 0.4% by March 2019, according to C40 Cities, a coalition of cities committed to taking action on climate change.
+London reduced the share of fossil fuel holdings in its pension funds from 1% in May 2016 to 0.2% by September 2019, according to a spokeswoman for the mayor’s office.

-It did not specify if this included funds directly controlled by the mayor, or the London Pension Fund Authority, which is independently run and had just over 6 billion pounds ($7.9 billion) in assets under management at the end of March 2019, according to its accounts.
+The funds are controlled independently of the mayor by the London Pension Fund Authority, which had 6.5 billion pounds ($8.5 billion) in assets under management at the end of September 2019, according to the spokeswoman.

 New York’s divestments are “still in progress”, said Friederike Hanisch, who manages the C40 Divest/Invest Forum of 14 cities that have pledged to divest from fossil fuels.